ELIXIR-IIB-training/site/pages/training_courses/2024-07-Introduzione_alla_statistica_con_R.md

 <br>

 ### Learning Outcomes
-By the end of this course, the participants will be able to:
+By the end of this course, the participants will:
 - Know what the R programming language is: areas of use and strengths
-- Know, be able to code and be able to perform basic operations with R (e.g., importing data files into a data.frame; creating and extracting values from vectors, matrices, data.frames or lists; plotting)
+- Be able to code and be able to perform basic operations with R (e.g., importing data files into a data.frame; creating and extracting values from vectors, matrices, data.frames or lists; plotting)
 - Know how to inspect and graphically represent in R basic statistical indicators (mean, median, distribution) of a numerical data set
 - Possess a basic knowledge of R that makes it possible to go deeper if necessary